 Mr. Phub Dorji

-Mr. Phub Dorji is the Chief Executive Officer of Bhutan Development Bank Limited.
-He started his career at the Ministry of Economic Affairs as Coordinator for the Cottage, Small and Medium Industry (CSMI) development project.
+Mr. Phub Dorji is the former Chief Executive Officer of Bhutan Development Bank Limited.
+He started his career at the Ministry of Economic Affairs as a Coordinator for the Cottage, Small and Medium Industry (CSMI) development project.
 He was the Head of the Entrepreneurship Promotion Centre (EPC) under the Ministry of Economic Affairs when he was summoned to start a Research Centre as an extension to His Majesty The King’s Secretariat in 2006.
 He later served as a Professional Changkarp to His Majesty The King.

 He was working as the Head of a think tank focusing on Bhutan’s macro and socio economic studies when he was recruited as the Chief Executive Officer (CEO) of the Bhutan Development Bank in early 2016.
 Phub Dorji holds a Masters degree in Public Administration (MPA) and Edward S Mason Program in Public Policy and Management from Harvard Kennedy School, Harvard University, Massachusetts, USA.